Marmalade-NG/marmalade-ng/doc/source/how-to-create-token.rst

 However some guidelines:

-Choose at least one policy that manaage the minting process:
+Choose at least one policy that manaages the minting process:
    - ``INSTANT-MINT`` or ``GUARDS``
    - ``FIXED-ISSUANCE``
    - ``NON-FUNGIBLE``